Aaryam-7d6/Aaryam-7d6/README.md

 -->
 <!--Hello, I'm Aarya R. Thakar.

-- 👀 I’m interested in Computer Science, AI, ML, DL, Cyber Security, IT, Technology, Linux, Engineering and Science.
+- 👀 I’m interested in Computer Science, AI, ML, DL, Cyber Security,Cloud, IT, Technology, Linux, Engineering and Science.
 - 🌱 I’m currently studying Computer Science and Engineering in India.
 - 💼 I’m eager to collaborate on projects to gain experience both as a student and a working professional.
 - 📫 You can reach me through my LinkedIn, X (Twitter) or Email.
-- ⚡ Fun fact: I'm proficient in Python, HTML, C, and R, with a strong interest in AI, ML, Cyber Security, Prompt Engineering, and data handling.
+- ⚡ Fun fact: I'm proficient in Python, HTML, C, and R, with a strong interest in AI, ML, Cyber Security,Cloud, Prompt Engineering, and data handling.
 I like to do Experiments with Computer,Technology and OS.
 - Visit my LinkedIn for more details about my skills and professional journey.

 Thank you for your time. 😊